stackbit-projects/thoughtful-turtle-141dd/content/pages/index.md

   - type: features_section
     features:
       - subtitle: LEAVE A MESSAGE AFTER GOING THROUGH.
 THANKS
-        content: >-
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
-No job is too big or small!
         actions:
           - label: See Writing Samples
             url: /faq